project-jedi/jcl/jcl/docs/Readme.txt

 facilities of our Subversion repository at Sourceforge.net http://sourceforge.net/projects/jcl/ , see below.

+Head changes:
+ - Integration of the JCL help into the help system of Delphi 2005, BDS 2006 and Turbo Delphi.
+ - Collection of stream classes to make basic operations easier (getting random data, multiplexing several streams, buffering an other stream, being notifyed on changes, reading common data types, scoping a stream, delegating read/write/seek operations.
+ - Speed-up of the stack analysis of JclDebug: exception driven execution will not be slowed by activating JclDebug in the application.
+ - ZLIB (http://www.zlib.net/) updated to 1.2.3 (fixes a major issue while deflating corrupted data).
+ - PCRE (http://www.pcre.org/) updated to version 6.7.
+ - Unicode support updated to 4.1.0.
+ - New IDE expert to have subversion (http://subversion.tigris.org/) and cvs (http://www.cvsnt.org/) commands integrated in all support IDE.

 Important:
-Note that the package naming has changed: the same package name is used by all versions of the compiler supporting suffixes (C++Builder 6, Delphi 6, Delphi 7, C#Builder 1, Delphi 8, Delphi 2005 and BDS 2006); a different suffix is added for each target to the BPL file name (for BDS 2006, the library file is named jcl100.bpl).
+ - Note that the package naming has changed: the same package name is used by all versions of the compiler supporting suffixes (C++Builder 6, Delphi 6, Delphi 7, C#Builder 1, Delphi 8, Delphi 2005 and BDS 2006); a different suffix is added for each target to the BPL file name (for BDS 2006, the library file is named jcl100.bpl).
 The installer tries to remove old packages.
 3rd party packages requiring old DJcl* resp.
 CJcl* packages need to be changed to accomodate the new naming scheme or they will cause conflicts in the IDE at load time.

-DCP files are now created in the lib\target subdirectory of the JCL installation.
+ - DCP files are now created in the lib\target subdirectory of the JCL installation.
 3rd party packages requiring JCL packages need to have this path in their "browse path" option to compile.

 (Windows only) Installation options:
 Packages compiled by the JCL installer don't contain any debug informations to